Petrol Shark Tank Update – Shark Tank Season 9

 Petrol Shark Tank Recap

-Sales over the last 16 months were only $16,000 which does not impress the Sharks.
-Julie put in $100,000 of her retirement money into the initial start-up. $10,000 went to attending and exhibiting at a trade show and the other $90,000 went into product development.
+Sales over the last 16 months were only $16,000, which does not impress the Sharks.
+Julie put $100,000 of her retirement money into the initial start-up. $10,000 went to attending and exhibiting at a trade show, and the other $90,000 went into product development.
 Ryan put in $25,000 when Julie resurrected the business to buy inventory.

 No, it didn’t.
-Rohan says he’s not sure if there is demand for the product and he’s the first Shark out.
-Barbara is suspicious of businesses that start, stop and start again; she’s out.
-Lori is not sure if this is something people will buy; she’s out.
+Rohan says he’s not sure if there is demand for the product, and he’s the first Shark out.
+Barbara is suspicious of businesses that start, stop, and start again; she’s out.
+Lori is unsure if this is something people will buy; she’s out.

 Robert thinks there are too many “externalized challenges;” he’s out.
-Marl gives Julie a lecture and tells her “sales cures all;” he’s out too.
+Mark gives Julie a lecture and tells her, “Sales cures all;” he’s out too.

 Petrol Shark Tank Update

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 This company shut its doors in January 2019.
-Julie is now a Director of Community Relations at Lowe’s and Ryan is Executive Vice President of Able Roof and Mr. Roof.
+Julie is now the Director of Community Relations at Lowe’s, and Ryan is the Executive Vice President of Able Roof and Mr. Roof.

 See what else is new!
 View other businesses featured in this episode.